 However, your friend or relative was and will always be important in your life.
 You shouldn’t feel bad that you might mention them in conversation or want to talk about them.
 Sometimes other people will take their lead from you.
 If you talk about your friend or relative, or explain that it is important to you that everyone still talks about them, it can help other people know how to respond.
-Support groups can really help, as you can share your feelings – such as saying you still miss them – with people who empathise and don’t judge.
+Support groups, such as our Online Bereavement Community, can really help as you can share your feelings – such as saying you still miss them – with people who empathise and don’t judge.

-Rather than getting easier, my grief feels denser, if that makes sense.
+Rather than getting easier, my grief feels denser.
 I'm so tired - tired of trying to adjust to my situation, tired of feeling vulnerable, tired of feeling profoundly sad, tired of feeling fear, tired of feeling alone.

 People think I should move on, but I can’t